aravindavk/archive_gluster_changelogs/README.md

 ## NOTE:

-- Do not use this tool if `glusterfind` or any other tools are used with Volume(Tools which consumes Changelogs other than Geo-replication)
-- Use this tool only when all the Geo-rep sessions are in Changelog mode(Geo-rep Status will show this information)
+- If Geo-replication is used, use this tool only when all the Geo-rep sessions are in Changelog mode(Geo-rep Status will show this information)

 ## Usage